marschall/marschall.github.com/_posts/2017-07-11-java-proxy-anatomy.md

 title: Anatomy of a Java Proxy
 ---

-The [Dynamic Proxy Classes](https://docs.oracle.com/javase/8/docs/technotes/guides/reflection/proxy.html) facility allows to define dynamic [proxies](https://en.wikipedia.org/wiki/Proxy_pattern) for Java interfaces at runtime.
+The [Dynamic Proxy Classes](https://docs.oracle.com/javase/8/docs/technotes/guides/reflection/proxy.html) facility of Java allows to define dynamic [proxies](https://en.wikipedia.org/wiki/Proxy_pattern) for interfaces at runtime.
 It is important to note that dynamic proxies in Java require almost no JVM support.
 They are normal Java classes whose byte code is generated at runtime.
 The only JVM support required is for turning that byte code into a class.
+In Java 9 there is an API for this in the form of `MethodHandles.Lookup#defineClass(byte[])` but Oracle keeps on using the internal `Unsafe` class (Java 8 uses JNI code).

+Two classes are essential for understanding how proxies work in Java. [java.lang.reflect.Proxy](https://docs.oracle.com/javase/8/docs/api/java/lang/reflect/Proxy.html) is the superclass of all proxies and the allows to create new proxy instances and [java.lang.reflect.InvocationHandler](https://docs.oracle.com/javase/8/docs/api/java/lang/reflect/InvocationHandler.html) is then called by the proxy.

 In order to find out what such a generated class looks like you have to set the `sun.misc.ProxyGenerator.saveGeneratedFiles` system property to `true` using the following JVM command line argument `-Dsun.misc.ProxyGenerator.saveGeneratedFiles=true`.
 This will save all generated proxy classes to files in a package directory structure in the working directory of the JVM.
-In Java 9 there is an API for this in the form of `MethodHandles.Lookup#defineClass(byte[])` but Oracle keeps on using the internal `Unsafe` class (Java 8 uses JNI code).

-Two classes are essential for understanding how proxies work in Java. [java.lang.reflect.Proxy](https://docs.oracle.com/javase/8/docs/api/java/lang/reflect/Proxy.html) is the superclass of all proxies and the allows to create new proxy instances and [java.lang.reflect.InvocationHandler](https://docs.oracle.com/javase/8/docs/api/java/lang/reflect/InvocationHandler.html) is then called by the proxy.

 So for a simple interface